finnerr/NITF-CDS/README.md

 cross-domain solution (CDS) that only accepts a single XML document per message and validates against an XSD.

-## Problem

-The previous file-transfer CDS is EOL.
-The replacement is a TCP streaming CDS that delimits messages on XML root start/end tags and validates them against a supplied XSD before forwarding.
-NITF is a length-prefixed binary format — it cannot ride the wire as-is.
 We need a way to:

 1. Convert NITF to a form the CDS can inspect.
 2. Preserve round-trip fidelity so the high side reconstructs the original